anoma/namada/documentation/dev/src/explore/design/pos.md

 #### Active validator set

-From all the *candidate* validators, in each epoch the ones with the most voting power limited up to the `max_active_validators` [parameter](#system-parameters) are selected for the active validator set.
+From all the *candidate* validators, in each epoch the ones with the most voting power limited up to the `max_validator_slots` [parameter](#system-parameters) are selected for the active validator set.
 The active validator set selected in epoch `n` is set for epoch `n + pipeline_length`.

 ### Delegator